How to dress smart casual

-While both styles are exactly the same, the overall effect is very different with the reverse also being true; lightening up is a dimmer switch for smartness.
+While both styles are the same, the overall effect is very different, with the reverse also being true; lightning up is a dimmer switch for smartness.

-Throwing a blazer over t-shirt, jeans and trainers is an easy way to nail smart casual, although not all blazers are created equal; gold buttons are a bit of a no-no. Stick with linen or lightweight wool and perhaps try an unstructured style.
-Blazers also lend themselves beautifully to a variety of options underneath – jersey knit t-shirts, linen knit t-shirts, pool’s, fine knits, and linen shirts – to give you multiple smart, yet elegantly casual looks.
+Throwing a blazer over a t-shirt, jeans and trainers is an easy way to nail smart casual, although not all blazers are created equal; gold buttons are a bit of a no-no. Stick with linen or lightweight wool and perhaps try an unstructured style.
+Blazers also lend themselves beautifully to various options underneath – jersey knit t-shirts, linen knit t-shirts, pool’s, fine knits, and linen shirts – to give you multiple smart yet elegantly casual looks.

-The bomber jacket style comes from the uniformed armed forces, so packs a certain formality, but for it to pass inspection as smart casual, the bomber jacket should be much slimmer than military issue, and made of a more luxurious material than the standard shiny nylon.
+The bomber jacket style comes from the uniformed armed forces, so it packs a certain formality.
+Still, for it to pass inspection as smart casual, the bomber jacket should be much slimmer than military issue and made of a more luxurious material than the standard shiny nylon.
 Wool, linen, jersey waffle, or even a chic, summery, seersucker stripe will make for a smarter and more sophisticated option.
-For informal smart casual missions, this is your wing-man.
+For informal smart casual missions, this is your wingman.

-Even although it’s not the same as denim (which is woven in a twill rather than alternating warp and weft) a chambray looks similar and can come in a variety of weights and finishes.
-Generally, though, it will make a smart outfit more casual, or smarten up a casual one – but not too much either way.
+Although it’s not the same as denim (which is woven in a twill rather than alternating warp and weft), chambray looks similar and can come in various weights and finishes.
+Generally, though, it will make a smart outfit more casual or smarten up a casual one – but not too much either way.
 Linen shirts are the easiest ‘go-to’ for smart casual.
-Long sleeve, button down with collar in classic white or elegant navy or black will ensure you are on the right side of smart casual.
+Long sleeve, button-down with classic white or elegant navy or black collar will ensure you are on the right side of smart casual.